norvig/paip-lisp/docs/chapter3.md

 The decision between them probably hinges on obscurity: those who find `acons` to be a familiar function would prefer the second, and those who find it obscure would prefer the first.

 A similar choice arises in the question of setting a variable to a value.
-Some prefer `(setq × val)` because it is most specific; others use `(setq × val)`, feeling that it is more consistent to use a single form, `setf`, for all updating.
+Some prefer `(setq x val)` because it is most specific; others use `(setq x val)`, feeling that it is more consistent to use a single form, `setf`, for all updating.
 Whichever choice you make on such issues, remember the sixth maxim: be consistent.

 ## 3.2 Special Forms

-As noted in [chapter 1](chapter1.md), “special form” is the term used to refer both to Common Lisp’s syntactic constructs and the reserved words that mark these constructs.
+As noted in [chapter 1](chapter1.md), "special form" is the term used to refer both to Common Lisp's syntactic constructs and the reserved words that mark these constructs.

 The most commonly used special forms are: